Troubleshooting Your PC: Unexpected Shutdowns and Mysterious Errors

 One user shared their experience of a PC that suddenly powers down, prompting them to investigate what might be wrong.
 After attempting to restart their computer, they encountered an unfamiliar notification related to “American Mega Trends,” alongside a strange message indicating that multiple keyboards were connected, despite only having one plugged in.

-These symptoms could be indicative of various issues, ranging from hardware malfunctions to Software conflicts.
+These symptoms could be indicative of various issues, ranging from hardware malfunctions to software conflicts.
 Here’s a breakdown of steps you can take to diagnose and potentially resolve these problems:

 1. Check for Overheating